Katriina Talaslahti

-Katriina Talaslahti (born 21 September 2000) is a Finnish professional footballer who plays as a goalkeeper for Division 1 Féminine club Dijon FCO and the Finland national team.
+Katriina Talaslahti (born 21 September 2000) is a Finnish professional footballer who plays as a goalkeeper for Première Ligue club Fleury and the Finland national team.

 Club career

-Bayern Munich

 Talaslahti started her senior career with German side Bayern Munich.
 She made her league debut for Bayern Munich II against SC Freiburg on 9 September 2017.

-Talaslahti made her league debut for Bayern Munich against SC Sand on 17 April 2019.
+Shemade her league debut for Bayern Munich against SC Sand on 17 April 2019.

-Lyon

 In 2019, she signed for Olympique Lyonnais in the French top flight.
 Talaslahti did not make any appearances during her time at Lyon, but was named on the bench once against Soyaux.

-Fleury 91

 In 2021, she moved to Fleury.
 She made her league debut against Bordeaux on 12 September 2021.

-Le Havre

 On 20 July 2023, Talaslahti was announced at Le Havre.
 She made her league debut against Montpellier HSC on 15 December 2023.

-Dijon FCO

 In 2024, she moved to Dijon FCO.
 She made her league debut against Strasbourg on 21 September 2024.

+In July 2026, Talaslahti returned to Fleury, signing a one-year deal.